Malaya Optical is writing this to reassure you that we are doing whatever is necessary to protect all our patients and staff during MCO 3.0.

 -We would also require wearing a mask and also sanitizing your hands upon arrival to our practice.

--We would also need to only serve customers by appointment basis during this CMCO to encourage social distancing.
+-We would also need to only serve customers by an appointment basis during this MCO 3.0 to encourage social distancing.
+Subjected to only 8 customers for Uptown, 4 customers for Subang SS15 and Jalan Imbi.
+Maximum of 2 from each family.

 –During this uncertain time, if you have a fever, cough, or flu-like symptoms we respectfully request that you choose not to attend.
 We also wish you a speedy recovery and return to Malaya Optical when you are well.

-–We all respect the importance of hygiene and handwashing, so please use the hand sanitizer on your arrival.
+–We all respect the importance of hygiene and handwashing, so please use the hand sanitiser on your arrival.
 These are on the reception counter and front display table.

 –As health professionals, we believe that prevention is the key and excellent hygiene practice is critical.
 In addition to our usual practices, we are adopting the following measures :